ChrRubin/svelte-webext-stores/README.md

 ## Advanced Usage

-Note: *The following documentation is a WIP.*

 ## Storage Backends

-This package supports and exports the following storage options out of the box.
-To use a provided storage options, simply import it and pass it into `webExtStores`.
+This library supports and exports the following storage options out of the box.
+To use a provided storage option, simply import it and pass it into `webExtStores`.

 | Storage | Description |
 | --- | --- |